riot/riot.github.io/api/index.md

 ## <a name="yield"></a> Yielding nested HTML

-The `<yield>` tag is a special riot core feature that allows you to inject and compile the content of any custom tag inside its template in runtime
+The `<yield>` tag is a special riot core feature that allows you to inject and compile the content of any custom tag inside its template in runtime.
-This technique allows you to extend your tags templates with html contents rendered eventually from the server

 For example using the following riot tag `my-post`

 ``` html